hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 The memorable 1917 dawned and found Mr. Tilak busy with his Home Rule Propaganda.
 During the whole of this eventful year, Mr. Tilak toured from one end of the country to the other.
-He deUvered lectures at Calcutta, Delhi, Mathura, Nagpur, Akola, Godhra, Surat, Jalgaon, DhuUa, Belgaum, Thana, Sholapur, Satara and other places too numerous to be mentioned
+He delivered lectures at Calcutta, Delhi, Mathura, Nagpur, Akola, Godhra, Surat, Jalgaon, DhuUa, Belgaum, Thana, Sholapur, Satara and other places too numerous to be mentioned